North Sails LOFT NEWS

 HAMILTON ISLAND RACE WEEK: RACING YOUR CRUISER

-HIRW is shaping up to be the main event with a total of 225 yachts registered!
+HIRW is shaping up to be the main event with a total of 163 yachts registered in the Hamilton Island-class!
 Divided into six classes: IRC Class, Hamilton Island Class, Multihull Hamilton Island, Non-Spinnaker, Trailerable, and Multihull Racing, it looks to be a fun and competitive regatta for sailors of all kinds.
-Airlie Beach Race Week, the week prior, has 100+ entries amongst the nine registered divisions which will make for a great warm-up event.
+Airlie Beach Race Week, the week prior, has 50+ entries in Cruising Spinnaker & Performance Handicap racing which will make for a great warm-up event.

 With many variables in sailing outside of our control, it is important to make sure your yacht is cleaned, light, and ready to be used with ease once your sails and crew are added.
 Please refer to our starting points which are VIP to make sure we are as ready as we can be to take on the fleet, wind, and tides (not to mention, the handicapper!).

 - Clean the bottom.
 Pretty simple this one… but an easy one to forget if having the “bottom done” is usually more of an annual event.
 A smooth bottom reduces the water friction around the hull and foils.
 If you don’t do anything else to prepare your boat then make sure you do this.